AkashBorgalli/Sensor-Fault-Detection-using-Azure-Data-Factory-/README.md

 ## ⚙️ Data Validations and Preprocessing steps:
 Steps : 1.
 Validating filenames by their length(25) and which starts from a specific character(wafer).\
 2. Columns present in a particular csv file (592).\
-3. Dropping column which has no header
+3. Dropping column which has no header.\
 4. Merging the appropriate files into one csv file.\
 5. Repeat everyday once